aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

     );
 ```

-The frontend Envoy sidecar also acts as a proxy, this can be configured easily using the `AppMeshProxyConfiguration` construct and then adding it to the `proxyConfiguration` prop of the Fargate Task Definition.
+The frontend Envoy sidecar also acts as a proxy, this can be configured easily using the `AppMeshProxyConfiguration` construct and then adding it to the `proxyConfiguration` prop of the Fargate task definition.

 ```c
 // Define the envoy proxy configuration